What You Should Know About Bed Bugs

 - Learn to identify bed bugs and know how to examine your bed, linens, and possessions.

 - If you suspect you have bed bug bites, schedule an appointment with the Health Center.
 If your suspicion is confirmed, the nurse will notify residence life staff immediately so they can start inspection and treatment right away.
-Click here to see how residence life will handle it.
+Learn more about how residence life will handle bed bug reports.

 - Inspect your bed and bedding periodically.
 It is possible to have bed bugs and not have an allergic reaction such as a bite or welt.